Smooth-Programmer/Smooth-Programmer/README.md

 - 🔭 I’m currently working on Full Stack projects.
 - 🌱 I’m currently learning Application development.
-- 👯 I'm looking to collaborate on Application & Web Development projects.
+- 👯 I'm looking to collaborate on Application Development projects.
-- 💬 Ask me about React.js, Node.js, MongoDB, Firebase.
+- 💬 Ask me about Javascript, React.js, Node.js, MongoDB.
 - 🤟 Fun Fact : The first programmer was the daughter of the mad poet.
 - 📫 How to reach me - Mail me at : developer.micko@gmail.com